adammurdoch/kotlin-tools/base-plugins/README.md

   - Fix import of `test-apps` - does not seem to be included
   - Use version catalog
   - "Included build 'x' does not exist" does not give any content, e.g. where is it defined?
+  - Get the jlink tool for a toolchain
   - Add some way to get a dependency on all tasks with a given name in a build
   - Add some way to get a dependency on task with given path in a build, where the task may not exist
   - Fix running `gradlew test-apps:x` (needs leading `:` and error message does not mention this)